 Wyoming has received an exemption against good faith effort exemption request.

+CareSmartz360 is integrated with the state of Wyoming.
 CareSmartz360 is working with Wyoming very closely to meet the state’s EVV requirements.
 We’ll keep you updated regarding the finalized model.

 Governing Body: Wyoming Department of Health

 EVV is still to be implemented in most of the states with different guidelines and regulations.
 We’re keeping up with the updates related to EVV implementation and if there is something we haven’t included, please share with us.
 To learn how CareSmartz360 can help in ensuring compliance, please get in touch with us.

 CMS has set the implementation deadline for PCS as January 1, 2021 for states with EVV exemption.
 HHCS must be implemented by January 1, 2023.